iThink32/Read-More-Label/README.md

 This concept uses a lot of apple's api's which are not widely used , research well before you modify.Simple to use but complex to understand and implement.

+## Note:
+I continuously improve this repo , so pls check commit history and update your repo if i have committed stuff.